7 hospitalized after possible fentanyl exposure during Golden Gate Bridge crash investigation, officials say

 Officials located a white powdery substance in the vehicle that they believe to be fentanyl.

-The seven hospitalized include the two CHP officers, three emergency responders, the tow truck driver and the driver.
+The seven hospitalized include four CHP officers, a Golden Gate Bridge Patrol officer, the tow truck driver and the driver.
+All but the driver of the car that crashed have been released from the hospital, officials say.

-Hazmat crews are on the scene to conduct further investigation to determine the substance.
+Due to the extreme danger of fentanyl exposure, the Alexander Avenue offramp from northbound U.S. Highway 101 (as well as the on ramp there) were closed and the area was deemed both a crime scene and hazmat scene.

+Resources from the CHP, Marin County Fire, Marin County Sheriff's Office and the Marin HAZMAT team all responded to the scene to begin the process of cleaning up the vehicle and making it safe for removal.
+The on and off ramps at Alexander Avenue are now open.

 Stay with ABC7 News for more information on this developing story.